Snehlata25/PycharmhomeworkSnehlata/README.md

-**Homework: Create a Calculator- Individual**

-For this project we need to create a calculator using Python that has automated unit tests.
-Our calculator is required to perform the following operations: addition, subtraction, multiplication, division, square, and square root.
-We need to correctly use static methods, object methods, object attributes / properties.
-We need to use the included files to load data for our unit tests.
-Use each file to test the associated operation.
+**MiniProject: sqlAlchemy**
+For this homework, we need to create a new branch of your calculator project.
+In this branch, we need to follow this tutorial:

+https://overiq.com/sqlalchemy-101/crud-using-sqlalchemy-orm/ (Links to an external site.)

+We need to make a commit for each completed section.

 **Changelog:**